About arc42

 Usage

-A new player accesses the web application for the first time.
+A new player accesses the application for the first time.

 They can register, log in, and start a game against the bot.

-Completes the flow in < 30 s without needing a manual (quality goal 1).
+Completes the flow in < 30 s without needing instructions (quality goal 1).

 QS-02 (Playable UI)